 Condition Terrain Weight limit Bicycle type or definition Child Bicycle Riding for children.
 A child should not ride without the supervision of a parent.
 Children should not ride near slopes, curbs, stairs, drop-offs, pools; or areas that automobiles use.
-36kg (80lb) Maximum saddle height of 635mm Usually a bicycle with 12", 16", or 20" wheels; a child's tricycle; and includes a trailer bicycle No quick-release wheel attachment systems Condition 1 Riding on a paved surface where the tires are always on the ground.
-125kg (275lb) Road bicycle with drop-type handlebar Triathlon, time trial, or speed bicycle Cruiser with large, 26" tires and swept- back handlebar Road electric-assist bicycle with drop- type handlebar 136kg (300lb) Standard pedelec electric-assist bicycle (e-bikes) 250kg (550lb) Tandem Condition 2 Riding in Condition 1, plus smooth gravel roads and groomed trails with low-angle grades.
-80kg (175lb) Mountain or hybrid bike with 24" wheels 125kg (275lb) Cyclocross bicycle: drop-type handlebar, knobby 700c tires, and cantilever or disc brakes Drop-offs of less than 6" (15cm).
-136kg (300lb) Hybrid or DuoSport bicycle with 700c wheels, tires wider than 28c, and flat handlebar Standard pedelec electric-assist bicycle
+36 kg Maximum saddle height of 635 mm Usually a bicycle with 12", 16", or 20" wheels; a child's tricycle; and includes a trailer bicycle No quick-release wheel attachment systems Condition 1 1 Riding on a paved surface where the tires are always on the ground.
+125 kg Road bicycle with drop-type handlebar tires are always on the ground.
+Triathion, time trial, or sy Cruiser with large, 26" ti handlebar Triathlon, time trial, or speed bicycle Cruiser with large, 26" tires and swept-back handlebar Road electric-assist bicycle with drop-type handlebar 136 kg Select pedelec electric-assist bicycle (e-bikes) 160 kg Select bikes and pedelec electric-assist bicycles (e-bikes) Condition 2 Condition 2 Riding in Condition 1, plus gravel roads 160 kg Select mountain, gravel, and pedelec electric-assist bicycle (e-bikes) and groomed trails with low-angle 80 kg Mountain or hybrid bike with 24" wheels $\widetilde{2}$ grades.
+Drop-offs of less than 15 cm (6").
+125 kg Cyclocross or gravel bicycle: drop-type handlebar, knobby 700c tires, and cantilever or disc brakes 136 kg Hybrid or DuoSport bicycle with tires wider than 28c and flat handlebar Standard pedelec electric-assist bicycle

-Condition 3 Riding in Conditions 1 and 2, plus 80kg (175lb) Mountain bike with 24" wheels $\sqrt{3}$ rough trails, small obstacles, and smooth technical areas.
-Jumps should be no more than 24" (61cm).
-136kg (300lb) Any mountain bicycle that does not have rear suspension is designed for Condition 3.
+Condition 3 Riding in Conditions 1 and 2, plus rough trails, small obstacles, and smooth technical areas.
+Jumps should be no more than 61 cm (24").
+80 kg Mountain bike with 24" wheels 136 kg Any mountain bicycle that does not have rear suspension is designed for Condition 3.
 Any mountain bicycle with short-travel rear suspension is also designed for Condition 3.
-"Standard," "race," "cross-country," or "singletrack trail" mountain bicycle with wide, knobby 26", 27.5", or 29" tires Short-travel rear suspension (3"/75mm or less) Mountain electric-assist bicycle Condition 4 Riding in Conditions 1, 2, and 3; plus rough technical areas and obstacles of moderate height.
-Jumps should be no more than 48" (120cm).
-136kg (300lb) "Heavy-duty," "technical trail," or "all-mountain" mountain bicycle with wide, knobby 26", 27.5", or 29" tires, and medium-travel rear suspension (4"/100mm or more) Condition 5 Riding where you jump, ride at high speeds, ride aggressively on rougher surfaces, or complete jumps on flat surfaces.
-136kg (300lb) "Freeride," "jumping," or "gravity" bicycle with heavy-duty frames, forks, and components with long-travel rear suspension (7"/178mm or more) This type of use is very dangerous and puts large forces on a bicycle.
+"Standard," "race," "cross-country," or "singletrack trail" mountain bicycle with wide, knobby 26", 27.5", or 29" tires Short-travel rear suspension (75 mm / 3" or less) Mountain electric-assist bicycle Condition 4 Riding in Conditions 1, 2, and 3; plus rough technical areas and obstacles of moderate height.
+Jumps should be no more than 120 cm (48").
+136 kg "Heavy-duty," "technical trail," or "all- mountain" mountain bicycle with wide, knobby 26", 27.5", or 29" tires, and medium-travel rear suspension (100 mm / 4" mm or more) Condition 5 Riding where you jump, ride at high speeds, ride aggressively on rougher surfaces, or complete jumps on flat surfaces.
+136 kg "Freeride," "jumping," or "gravity" bicycle with heavy-duty frames, forks, and components with long-travel rear suspension (178 mm / 7" or more).
+This type of use is very dangerous and puts large forces on a bicycle.
 Large forces can apply dangerous stress to a frame, fork, or the parts.
 If you ride in Condition 5 terrain, you should practice safety precautions such as more frequent bicycle inspections and more frequent replacement of equipment.
 You should also wear comprehensive safety equipment such as a full-face helmet, pads, and body armor.